 Otherwise, they’ll lose users to other search engines.

 Fortunately for businesses, it’s easy to build local citations.
 Each one only takes a few minutes, and all the best citation services are free.

 Best practice #1: Use search engines first

 If you haven’t started building local citations yet, it’s time to jump on the opportunity!

-Add your business information to Google My Business and Bing Places first.
-That'll give you a great starting position on the two most-used search engines in the world.
+Add your business information to Google Business Profile and Bing Places first.
+That’ll give you a great starting position on the two most-used search engines in the world.

 If you want, you can also look into worldwide search engines like Yandex, the most popular Russian search engine and the fourth-largest in the world.

 (The only reason to do this would be if you plan to sell to or service Russian customers.
 Otherwise, you can safely stick with Google and Bing.)

 Best practice #2: List your NAP information on your site

 Your NAP information is essential to local citations.
 NAP stands for name, address, and phone number, the essential information someone needs to become a customer.